mdrahmed/cheatsheets/vim/README.md

 ```
 underscore (_) # goes to the beginning
 Doller sign ($) # goes to the end
+Hyphen (-) # goes to the beginning of the previous line
 Zero (0) # goes to the beginning 0th character
 I # goes to the beginning of the line but in insert mode
 A # goes to the end of the line but in insert mode